sdzialowski-godaddy/mermaid/README-template.md

 https://greasyfork.org/en/scripts/441574-github-mermaid

-... then reload this github page to see it in action agains mermaid markdown
+... then reload this github page to see it in action against mermaid markdown

 # Features